ausshir/ausshir.github.io/_posts/2016-09-28-Preparing-for-CaNoRock.md

       </body>
     </html>

 *Was it worth it?
-Apart from the offline trip guides, probably not.. ;)*
+Apart from the offline trip guides, probably not... ;)*

 ### To the skies!
-Despite a two hour delay due to A/C issues in the overseas Calgary-London flight, all connections seemd to meet up and I arrived in Oslo just in time!
+Despite a two hour delay due to A/C issues in the overseas Calgary-London flight, all connections seemed to meet up and I arrived in Oslo just in time!
 There were some lovely and interesting views from some of the flights, and there's even more to come.
-The Scaninavian Airlines pilots sure aren't afraid to pull serious G's on takeoff!
+The Scandinavian Airlines pilots sure aren't afraid to pull serious Gs on takeoff!

 ### Oslo Mystery Museum